Lily Winters

-Lily Winters is a fictional character from the American CBS soap opera The Young and the Restless.
+Lily Winters is a fictional character The Young and the Restless, an American soap opera on the CBS network.
 Created by William J. Bell, the character appeared as a child for her first five-year period.
 In 2002, Christel Khalil began portraying Lily as a teenager after the character rapidly aged.
 In 2005, Khalil left the series, resulting in the character's recasting with Davetta Sherwood; however, Sherwood's portrayal was brief when Khalil was asked to return the following year.
 Khalil began playing the character as a "rebellious, yet naive teenager", later becoming one of the soap opera's heroines.

 Winters is the daughter of supermodel-turned-executive Drucilla Winters (Victoria Rowell) born in the midst of a questioned paternity storyline, with Neil Winters (Kristoff St. John) believing he was her father.
 Eleven years later, the storyline was readdressed with the revelation that Malcolm Winters (Shemar Moore) is her biological father.
 Lily later began a relationship with Daniel Romalotti (Michael Graziadei), a romance inspired by Romeo and Juliet.
 The couple were popular with viewers, who were saddened at their separation (because of Daniel's addiction to pornography).

 Lily was later paired with leading character Cane Ashby (Daniel Goddard), a romance that has attracted significant fan attention.
 In 2009, the pair were married just before Lily was diagnosed with ovarian cancer, a storyline praised by viewers and critics.
 Lily and Cane had two children: Charlie and Mattie Ashby, born in 2010.
 The following year the couple divorced (after Cane faked his death and kept secrets from Lily), but reunited and were remarried in 2012.
 Khalil has received critical acclaim for her portrayal, which has garnered her an NAACP Image and Daytime Emmy Award.
 Critics have described her as having evolved from a "teen star" into a "leading lady".